Please look for it we!

 TAG:Using Laser Cutting to Rapidly Produce LoRa Antenna Arrays

-One type of LoRa antenna array that can be produced using laser cutting is a patch antenna array.
-Patch antennas are a type of directional antenna that is commonly used in wireless communication applications.
-A patch antenna consists of a metal patch that is mounted over a ground plane, with a feed line connected to the patch.
-By using laser cutting to precisely control the dimensions of the patch and the feed line, it is possible to optimize the antenna for the LoRa frequency band.
-Multiple patch antennas can be arranged in an array to create a directional antenna with enhanced signal strength and reduced interference.
+Patch antenna arrays, for instance, can be crafted using laser cutting.
+These directional antennas, commonly used in wireless communications, consist of a metal patch mounted over a ground plane with a feed line attached.
+Laser cutting allows for the fine-tuning of the patch and feed line dimensions, optimizing the antenna for the LoRa frequency band.
+Arranging multiple patch antennas in an array can result in a directional antenna with improved signal strength and less interference.

 TAG:Using Laser Cutting to Rapidly Produce LoRa Antenna Arrays https://www.rfelement.com